NetAppEMEA/kubernetes-netapp/spark-s3/README.md

 scala>
 ```

-Excellent, now let's tell our Spark cluster the details of our S3 target:
+Excellent, now let's tell our Spark cluster the details of our S3 target, this will use https by default:

 ```
 scala> sc.hadoopConfiguration.set("fs.s3a.endpoint", "s3.company.com:8082")